router-protocol/router-chain-docs/docs/develop/message-transfer-via-crosstalk/evm-guides/asm-implementation/README.md

 When a request is received on the destination chain, the `verifyCrossChainRequest` function selector is called on the specified ASM address before executing the user's contract calls.
 The ASM implementation can return true/false for instantly validating/invalidating the request.
 However, if they require more time for request validation, they can revert the request from their ASM.

 As mentioned earlier, if this function returns `true`, the execution of the user contract calls will continue.
-If the return value is `false`, the user contract calls execution will be skipped.
+If the return value is `false`, the execution of the user's contract calls will be skipped.
 If the ASM implementation reverts the request, then the transaction will be reverted, and no state will be modified on the Gateway as well.

 The ASM module can revert the request until it is able to validate/invalidate the request.
 This will ensure that the application-level validation is completed before a cross-chain request is executed on the Gateway contract and sent to the user's destination contract.